allpix-squared/allpix-squared/CONTRIBUTING.md

 modules, messaging as well as various utilities.
 The actual chain of simulation is developed in independent modules.
 Please try to separate any merge request for improvements or changes to the core from the implementation and updates of modules.
 Generally any kind of separable simulation functionality should be implemented in its own module and submitted as a individual merge request.
-Also try to submit individual merge request for independent changes to allow us to review them separately.
+Also try to submit an individual merge request for each independent change to allow us to review them separately.

 If you have any doubt about the best way to implement new functionality or how to split it up, please open an issue with the discussion tag on the issue tracker \[[@ap2-issue-tracker]\].
 Also please do open an incomplete merge request as